-2. Copper Wire
+1. Copper Wire

-Copper wire dominated the communications infrastructure during the 20th century.
+Twisted-pair, copper wire dominated the communications infrastructure during the 20th century.
 It was the physical delivery method for telephone service to homes and businesses.

 Major business internet service providers are understandably moving away from copper.

-3. Fixed Wireless
+2. Fixed Wireless